cpisthebest/hazelcast_springboot/README.md

-This project demonstrates various ways in which hazelcast can be used in a sprng boot application.
+This project demonstrates various ways in which hazelcast can be used in a spring boot application.